signalfx/puppet_install_collectd/README.md

 ## Usage

-Install_collectd module accepts two parameters:
+Install_collectd module accepts various parameters:

 **1. ensure**
 Default value of ensure is present.
 There are three supported cases: